Acemcp Node.js Implementation

 - Provide error messages and log snippets

-- Describe the reproduction steps
+- Describe the steps to reproduce

 3. **Community Discussion**

-- Join the [Discussions](https://github.com/yeuxuan/Ace-Mcp-Node/discussions)
+- Participate in [Discussions](https://github.com/yeuxuan/Ace-Mcp-Node/discussions)

 ---

-## 🤝 Contribution
+## 🤝 Contributing

-We welcome all forms of contribution!
+We welcome contributions of all kinds!

 - 🐛 **Report Bugs** - Submit an [Issue](https://github.com/yeuxuan/Ace-Mcp-Node/issues)